 Every year the children are able to participate in the school reading challenge.
 Through doing a number of exciting activities related to books, they are able to earn bronze, silver, gold and platinum badges.
 Details of this year's reading challenges are below.

 Writing incorporates transcription (spelling and handwriting) and composition (articulating ideas and structuring them).
 In Key Stage 1, discrete sessions on phonics and spelling take place and in Key Stage 2, these form part of a structured literacy lesson.
+Spelling Shed is used across Key Stage 2 for Spelling.
 The children learn to express their ideas confidently, using an increasingly wide range of vocabulary and with a progressive understanding of grammar.
 They learn to write in a variety of genre, with an awareness of audience and purpose and with fluent and legible handwriting.